oesmith/puffing-billy/README.md

 #### Advanced setup
-If you need to configure additional settings on the driver -- for example, to simulate browsing as an anonymous user -- you can manually register a driver and pass it a profile object.
+If you need to configure additional settings on the driver -- for example, to simulate browsing at different screen sizes -- you can manually register a driver and pass it an options object.

 In your `rails_helper.rb`: